Growing children sometimes don’t get enough vitamins A and C and it is difficult to get enough vitamin D through food alone.

-Some supplements that can be bought over the counter in pharmacies contain other vitamins or ingredients.
+Some supplements are available over the counter in pharmacies contain other vitamins or ingredients.
 Talk to your pharmacist about which supplement would be most suitable for your child.

-Having too much of some vitamins can be harmful.
-Keep to the recommended dose stated on the label, and be careful not to give your child two supplements at the same time.
-For example, don’t give them cod liver oil and vitamin drops, as cod liver oil also contains vitamins A and D. One supplement on its own is strong enough.
+Having too much of some vitamins can harm.
+Keep to the recommended dose stated on the label, and be careful not to give your child two supplements at the same time, eg, do not give them cod liver oil and vitamin drops, as cod liver oil also has vitamins A and D. One supplement on is strong enough.

 Treatment of relatives

-If a patient is diagnosed with Vitamin D deficiency the family should be screened or treated.
+If a patient is diagnosed with Vitamin D deficiency the family need to be screened or treated.
 As a minimum, screening should take place by taking a history, and prevention advice given.